 The Corporation reports its financial results and statements in accordance with International Financial Reporting Standards ("IFRS").
-It also publishes certain financial measures or ratios that are not based on IFRS ("non-IFRS").
-A financial measure is considered a non-IFRS measure for Canadian securities law purposes if it is presented other than in accordance with the generally accepted accounting principles ("GAAP") used for the Corporation's audited financial statements.
-The Corporation uses non-IFRS measures when evaluating its results and measuring its performance.
-The Corporation believes that non-IFRS measures provide additional information to better understand its financial results and assess its growth and earnings potential, and that they facilitate comparison of the quarterly and full year results of the Corporation's ongoing operations.
-Since non-IFRS measures do not have standardized definitions and meanings, they may differ from the non-IFRS financial measures used by other institutions and should not be viewed as an alternative to measures of financial performance determined in accordance with IFRS.
+It also publishes certain financial measures or ratios that are not presented in accordance with IFRS.
+The Corporation uses non-IFRS and other financial measures when evaluating its results and measuring its performance.
+The Corporation believes that such measures provide additional information to better understand its financial results and assess its growth and earnings potential, and that they facilitate comparison of the quarterly and full year results of the Corporation's ongoing operations.
+Since such non-IFRS and other financial measures do not have standardized definitions and meanings, they may differ from similar measures used by other institutions and should not be viewed as an alternative to measures of financial performance, financial position or cash flow determined in accordance with IFRS.

 The Corporation strongly encourages investors to review its financial statements and other publicly filed reports in their entirety and not to rely on any single financial measure.
-These non-IFRS measures are often accompanied by and reconciled with IFRS financial measures.
-For certain non-IFRS measures, there are no directly comparable amounts under IFRS.
-For more information on non-IFRS and additional financial measures, please refer to the 2023 Management's Discussion and Analysis.